Our work in Wales

 We publish a wide range of free patient information covering all aspects of bowel cancer; from treatment and surgery to dietary advice and much more.
 Out booklets and factsheets are used by most hospitals and are given to patients when they are newly diagnosed or at certain points throughout the course of their treatment.
 For information on how to download or order our information, please follow this link.

-For those who would like to chat with other people who have experienced bowel cancer, please do visit our Forum.
-Our Forum is an online community and a place for anyone affected by bowel cancer to talk about their experiences, share their knowledge and support each other.
+For those who would like to chat with other people who have experienced bowel cancer, please do visit our Online Community.
+Ouronline community is a place for anyone affected by bowel cancer to talk about their experiences, share their knowledge and support each other.

 We train healthcare professionals